MarcinKilarski/Website-Audit/seo/seo-instructions.md

 Or http://smallseotools.com/plagiarism-checker/
 Or http://www.plagspotter.com/
 Or http://www.copyscape.com/
 All you need to do is file a DMCA report to Google and they will remove the content from the index.
-Then you can check when that page was first archived on https://archive.org/ Do a search on Google for an exact match of the titles of the most popular pages on the site: intitle:”My page title”
+Then you can check when that page was first archived on https://archive.org/ Do a search on Google for an exact match of the titles of the most popular pages on the site: intitle:”My page title”.

 #### Instructions

 We found a [PAGE B] page on [THIRD-PARTY WEBSITE URL]’S site where 20% of their words (110) match the content on your [PAGE B] page.
 This is not a big issue, as the portion of the content is not substantial and the [MAIN KEYWORD]is located in London.
 However, it would be good to rewrite this page to ensure your content is unique.

 As a standard procedure we have highlighted the duplicated content in Figure 5.3.1 and Figure 5.3.2.
 In addition to this, we checked in the Internet Archive whether the content on this page appeared after the content on your page.
 The earliest presence of that content was documented on April 19, 2014 (Figure 5.3.3).
 Unfortunately, we were unable to determine when this content first appeared on your site.

 We have not found sites that would use the content of your Home and [PAGE A] pages.

 Figure 5.3.1 – A screenshot of the page whose content matches your page.